yaplas/subscribe-me/README.md

 Creates a memory storage, it is used just for tesnting and experiments.

-Returns **any** the storage to be used to create a notifier or a subscriber.
+Returns **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** the storage to be used to create a notifier or a subscriber.

 ### createPostgresStorage